 I am a graduate of the Penn Presbyterian Medical Center residency program which is the one of only two 4 year programs in the country, where I learned the latest techniques as well as classically proven methods of treatment.
 I chose this training because I wanted to know all the answers (or at least 99% of them) and saw a wide variety of patients and conditions.
 I have continued to work on the most challenging cases since graduation.
 I am a perpetual student and continue to learn more daily to improve my ability to take care of patients.

-Superior customer service and Mckinney foot care is of utmost importance at Hadfield Foot and Ankle.
+Superior customer service in Mckinney TX for your foot care needs is of utmost importance at Hadfield Foot and Ankle.
 I have unfortunately worked in many places where it has been severely lacking, which was a source of significant frustration.
 Having been a patient myself I have also seen firsthand how difficult it can be when employees are not concerned with me and my needs.
 This is why at Hadfield Foot and Ankle, you come first.
-I can’t promise that the ball won’t get dropped on something, people are human.
-But I can promise that you are not a number and that we care.
-As with several cases I've seen, ankle pain and advanced foot care can help prevent the need for ankle surgery, and mean some physical therapy instead.
+You’re not a number, and our team cares for all our patients.
+As with several cases I’ve seen, those with ankle pain who receive advanced foot care can help prevent the need for ankle surgery, utilizing physical therapy instead.

 The bottom line is I care a lot.
 Probably more than I should for my own health, which is probably why I’m bald (well, that and having twins).
 But caring makes a big difference.
 When you visit our office I want you to feel cared for because you are.
 It is a blessing to be able to make a positive impact on another person.
 I get to do it every day and I continue to be grateful for it.
 Whether you’ve got a sports injury, flat feet or a diabetic foot, I want to hear from you.
 Request Appointment.